Fall 2023 students:

 Who can enroll in a FIG?

 A few FIGs are designed only for students who are advised by specific programs or colleges such as Art or Engineering.
 When you browse the catalog of current FIGs, look for the yellow tags that identify these unique cases.
-Other than these few restricted FIGs, all others are open to any student for whom it is a good fit.
+Other than these few restricted FIGs, all others are open to any first year student for whom it is a good fit.
 Please talk with your advisor about your interests and which FIGs might be right for you.

 Some FIG classes require certain minimum scores on your placement tests.
 For example, a FIG that that requires a specific math competency to enroll.
 These are issues your advisor can help address.

 When do I enroll?